shubhangiat/ChiSeL/README.md

 ./subgraph <input graph vertex-label file> <input graph edge file> <list of query graph files>
 ```

-For instance,to compile and run the sample data files
+For instance, to compile and run the sample data files

 ```
 make